tamontealegrep/MarketplaceCondition/README.md

 df = df.drop(columns=['listing_type_id'])
 ```
-The 'automatic_relist' column require no further processing.
+The `automatic_relist` column require no further processing.

 ## 2.12 Links columns
+This group includes the columns related to links or URLs.
 ```python
 links_columns = ["thumbnail", "secure_thumbnail", "permalink"]
 ```
-The columns 'thumbnail', 'secure_thumbnail', 'permalink' contain only links and do not contribute to the prediction task, hence they will be removed.
+The columns `thumbnail`, `secure_thumbnail`, `permalink` contain only links and do not contribute to the prediction task, hence they will be removed.
 ```python
 # Delete link columns
 for column in links_columns:
     df = df.drop(columns=[column])
 ```
 ## 2.13 Id columns
+This group includes the columns related to Ids.
 ```python
 id_columns = ["title","seller_id","id","parent_item_id","category_id","site_id" ]
 ```
-We will analyze the unique values of the columns 'title', 'seller_id', 'id', 'parent_item_id', 'category_id' and 'site_id' to gain insights into its distribution and frequency of occurrence.
+We will analyze the unique values of the columns `title`, `seller_id`, `id`, `parent_item_id`, `category_id` and `site_id` to gain insights into its distribution and frequency of occurrence.

 --------
 ```python